jon49/blog/content/post/advancedfilter_class_part_2_determining_what_options_we_want.md

 End Sub
 ```

-Next time Iâ€™ll go over some of the commented out code, like the dictionary that Iâ€™ll use for my collection object.
+Next time I’ll go over some of the commented out code, like the dictionary that I’ll use for my collection object.